-As the name indicates, nanocrystalline hydroxyapatite (NHA) bone graft has nano sized particles.
-The main advantage of this biomaterial is improved osteoconductive properties and complete resorption of the material within 12 weeks.
-Commercially available example of this graft is Ostim™ (Heraeus Kulzer, Hanau, Germany) (NHA), which is a synthetic nanocrystalline hydroxyapatite (NHA) paste containing 65% water and 35% nanostructured apatite particles.
+As the name indicates, NHA bone graft has nano-sized particles.
+This graft material has larger surface to volume ratio.
+The great surface not only significantly reduced the sintering temperature of HA ceramic, but also leads to the increased resorption rate.
+Hence, the main advantage of this biomaterial is improved osteoconductive properties and complete resorption of the material within 12 weeks.
+A commercially available example of this graft is Ostim™ (Heraeus Kulzer, Hanau, Germany) (NHA), which is a synthe-tic nanocrystalline hydroxyapatite (NHA) paste containing 65% water and 35% nanostructured apatite particles.

 Fluorohydroxyapatitic (FHA) biomaterials:

-Historically, it was observed that some forms of calcified algae have internal structure similar to cancellous bone 32.
-So, its potential use as bone substitute was proposed.
+Historically, it was observed that some forms of calcified algae have an internal structure similar to cancellous bone 33.
+So, its potential use as a bone substitute was proposed.

-It is commercially available fluorohydroxyapatitic (FHA) bone graft.
-It is derived from calcifying marine algae (Corallina officinalis).
-This material has got microperforations which are interconnected.
-The average diameter of the pores is around 10 μm and every pore is limited by one layer of small FHA crystallites with a size of 25–35 nm.
+FRIOS ® Algipore ® (Friadent GmbH, Mannheim, Germ-any) is a commercially available FHA bone graft.
+It is derived from calcifying marine algae (Corallina Officinalis).
+This material has got micro-perforations which are inter-connected.
+The average diameter of the pores is around 10 μm and every pore is limited by one layer of small FHA crystallites with a size of 25-35 nm.
 The material has good osteoconductivity.

-Tricalcium phosphate is present in two forms: α and β.
-The α-tricalcium phosphate is monoclinic and consists of columns of cations, while the beta tricalcium phosphate has a rhombohedral structure.
-The physical properties of these two forms are different. α- TCP is less stable than β- TCP and when mixed with water it forms calcium-deficient hydroxyapatite. β- TCP has physical structure more close to bone but its compressive strength is almost 1/20th of cortical bone.
-The osteoconductive properties of this grafting material have been shown to be good 33, 34.
-After placement in the bone defect this material is slowly resorbed and replaced by natural bone which is facilitated by the porous structure of the material.
-The exact mechanism of bone graft resorption is still under investigation.
-Because of the absence of osteoclasts around the material in a rabbit experiment, it was proposed that the material is lost mainly by dissolution in biological liquids 35.
-Some other researchers propose a cell mediated bioresorption because of presence of osteoclast like giant cells 36, 37.
+Tricalcium Phosphate (TCP) is present in two forms: α and β.
+The α-TCP is monoclinic and consists of columns of cations, while the β-TCP has a rhombohedral structure.
+The physical properties of these two forms are different. α-TCP is less stable than β-TCP and when mixed with water, it forms calcium-deficient hydroxyapatite. β-TCP has a physical structure closer to the bone, but its compressive strength is almost 1/20th of the cortical bone.
+The osteoconductive properties of this grafting material have been shown to be good 34, 35.
+After placement in the bone defect, this material is slowly resorbed and replaced by natural bone, which is facilitated by the porous structure of the material.
+The exact mechanism of bone graft resorption is still ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ………

 Commercially available β-Tricalcium Phosphate (TCP):